ueberauth/guardian/README.md

 The core currency of authentication in Guardian is JWT.
 You can use the JWT to authenticate web endpoints, channels, and TCP sockets.

+### UPDATE

+Temporarily the `:csrf` token type is not recommended.
+Plug has started to use masked tokens which currently do not work.
+I'm working to find a solution but until then they will not work :'(

 ## Installation

 Guardian relies on [Joken](https://github.com/bryanjos/joken).
 You'll need to